 The University requirements for Bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Science degree in Athletic Training.
+Students enrolled in the Athletic Training major leading to the Bachelor of Science

-Students enrolled in the Athletic Training major leading to the Bachelor of Science degree in the Department of Kinesiology may complete an alternative track to Integrative Studies in Biological and Physical Sciences that consists of the following courses: Chemistry 141 and 161, Physics 231 and 251, and Physiology 250.
-The completion of Chemistry 161, and Physics 251 satisfies the laboratory requirement.
-Chemistry 141 and 161, Physics 231 and 251, and Physiology 250 may be counted toward both that thernative track and the requirements for the major referenced in item 2. a. below.
+Students enrolled in the Athletic Training major leading to the Bachelor of Science degree in the Department of Kinesiology may complete an alternative track to Integrative Studies in Biological and Physical Sciences that consists of the following courses: Chemistry 141 and 161, Kinesiology 251, and Physiology 250.
+The completion of Chemistry 161, and Kinesiology 251 satisfies the laboratory requirement.
+Chemistry 141 and 161, Kinesiology 251, and Physiology 250 may be counted toward both the alternative track and the requirements for the major referenced in item 2. a. below.